Mastiff (novel)

-Mastiff is the third novel in Tamora Pierce's Provost's Dog trilogy, about a young Provost guard-woman in a fantasy kingdom called Tortall.
+Mastiff is the third novel in Tamora Pierce's Provost's Dog trilogy, released in 2011 by Penguin Random House.
+It follows a young Provost guard-woman in a fantasy kingdom called Tortall.
 The novel, as with all the Beka Cooper books, is written in first person diary form.
 The actual diary is said to be written in a mixture of Dog code and Beka's personal code.

 Plot Introduction

 Three years have passed since Beka Cooper almost died in the sewers of Port Caynn, and she is now a respected member of the Provost's Guard.
 But her life takes an unexpected turn when her fiancé is killed on a slave raid.
 Beka is faced with a mixture of emotions as, unbeknownst to many, she was about to call the engagement off.

-It is as Beka is facing these feelings that Lord Gershom appears at her door.
+As Beka is facing her feelings, Lord Gershom appears at her door.
 Within hours, Beka, her partner Tunstall, her scent hound Achoo, and an unusual but powerful mage are working on an extremely secretive case that threatens the future of the Tortallan royal family, and therefore the entire Tortallan government.
 As Beka delves deeper in the motivations of the criminals she now Hunts, she learns of deep-seated political betrayal and corruption.
 These are people with power, money, and influence, and they are able to hire the most skilled of mages, well versed in the darkest forms of magic, all of which makes them nearly impossible to identify.

-This case—a Hunt that will take her to places she's never been before—will challenge Beka's tracking skills beyond the city walls, as well as her ability to judge exactly whom she can trust with her life and her country's future.
+The case takes Beka beyond the city, where she must apply her tracking skills in unfamiliar environments.
+It also requires her to assess whom she can trust, as the outcome has implications for both her safety and the future of her country.